What are hemorrhoids?

 Each of these conditions requires specific and individualized treatment.

-- Comprehensive evaluation: Colorectal surgeons can perform thorough evaluations to assess the severity of hemorrhoids and rule out other potential causes of symptoms.
+Your colorectal surgeons will perform thorough evaluations to assess the severity of your hemorrhoids and rule out other potential causes of symptoms.
 This may include a combination of medical history, physical examination, and diagnostic tests or procedures to ensure an accurate diagnosis.

-- Surgical expertise: In cases where conservative measures and minimally invasive treatments are not sufficient, colorectal surgeons can perform surgical interventions such as hemorrhoidectomy (surgical removal of hemorrhoids) or stapled hemorrhoidopexy (a procedure to lift and fixate hemorrhoids).
-Colorectal surgeons have the training and experience to perform these procedures safely and effectively, minimizing the risk of complications.
+In cases where conservative measures and minimally invasive treatments are not sufficient, colorectal surgeons can perform surgical interventions such as hemorrhoidectomy (surgical removal of hemorrhoids) or stapled hemorrhoidopexy (a procedure to lift and fixate hemorrhoids).